Asclepias syriaca: Ecology

 Within its range, A. syriaca can be found in a broad array of habitats from croplands, to pastures, roadsides, ditches, and old fields.
 More than 450 insect species feed on the plant, including flies, beetles, ants, bees, wasps, and butterflies.
 It is among the most important food sources for monarch butterfly (Danaus plexippus) caterpillars in the northeastern and midwestern United States and is one of only three milkweed species on which the eastern monarch migration largely depends.
 Using cardenolide fingerprinting analysis, investigators have found that 85-92% of monarchs overwintering in Mexico had fed on A. syriaca as caterpillars.

-In 2024, staff of the National Capital Planning Commission (the federal government's planning agency for the National Capital Region) introduced a "Pollinator Best Practices Resource Guide".
+In 2024, staff of the National Capital Planning Commission (the US federal government's planning agency for the National Capital Region) introduced a "Pollinator Best Practices Resource Guide".
 When discussing milkweeds, the Guide states that although more than 100 species of such plants are considered native to North America, Asclepias syriaca stands out and "is clearly an important species that is critical to the survival of monarch butterflies".